fferrer48/libft/README.md

 # Libft
-A bunch of functions from stlib.h make it artisanale
+A bunch of functions from stlib.h and other C libreries make it artisanale